Therapist Lindsey and a young female patient pose with patient's drawing

 Vision in the Learning Environment

-The only eye tests most children undergo is a brief screening at school which only checks their distance vision using the eye chart.
+Most children undergo a brief vision screening at school which only checks their distance vision using the eye chart.
 Each year thousands of children suffer from undetected vision problems that can make school and life difficult.
 Children with crossed/wandering eyes and lazy eyes face especially demanding challenges.

 Leaving these problems unaddressed may cause:

-The evaluations performed here at South Tulsa Vision Development Center are designed to test specifically for the above-mentioned areas of vision, visit our “Getting Started” tab if you are interested in getting on the schedule or if you would like more information.
+The evaluations performed at South Tulsa and Catoosa Vision Development Centers are specifically designed to test for the above-mentioned areas of vision, visit our “New Patients” tab if you are interested in learning more.